Trade And Nukes On The Agenda As Trump Meets Japan's Prime Minister

 The first thunderclap came last month, when Trump unexpectedly accepted an invitation to meet with North Korean leader Kim Jong Un.
 Nuclear diplomacy is expected to be a dominant focus of this week's meeting between Trump and Abe.

+On Tuesday, Trump said the U.S. has already entered into direct talks with North Korea at "extremely high levels."
+He said there appears to be a lot of good will but cautioned, "ultimately it's the end result that counts."

-The threat posed by North Korea's nuclear program was underscored the last time the leaders met at Mar-a-Lago, in February of last year.
-Trump and Abe were having dinner at the president's club when news arrived that North Korea had fired a test missile into the Sea of Japan.
+The threat posed by North Korea's nuclear program was underscored the last time Trump and Abe met at Mar-a-Lago, in February 2017.
+The two leaders were having dinner at the president's club when news arrived that North Korea had fired a test missile into the Sea of Japan.

 Although Trump has advocated a policy of maximum pressure against North Korea, Abe worries that in his meeting with Kim, Trump might accept something less than a complete dismantling of Pyongyang's nuclear program.